 Follow in the footsteps of Charles Darwin, whose studies in the region helped develop his theory of evolution.
 Discover a number of endemic species including Galapagos penguins, land iguanas, blue-footed boobies, and Darwin finches during your travels around this eco-paradise.

-At Isabela Island, visit the breathtaking volcanoes and saltwater lagoon that make for ideal backgrounds for a family photo you’ll want to frame back home.
+To complete your Galapagos Islands vacation, visit Isabela Island’s breathtaking volcanoes and saltwater lagoon that make for ideal backgrounds for a family photo you’ll want to frame back home.
 In Santa Cruz Island, spend a day at a pristine white-sand beach, or play with the colorful flamingos that call the island home.

 Key West, Florida